Last Updated on July 8, 2020

-Using our Teleopto Wireless Optogenetics system in combination with the Touch Panel operant training system, you can manipulate neuronal activity in real-time as animals perform operant behaviors.
+Using our Teleopto Wireless Optogenetics system in combination with the Touch Panel operant training system, you can manipulate neuronal activity in real-time during operant behavior.

-Our Touch Panel operant chamber has several key features that make it a wise choice for your behavioral tests.
-The unique trapezoidal design creates a space for animals to focus more on the screen ahead when performing operant training.
+Our Touch Panel operant chamber has several key features that make it a wise choice for rodent behavior, specifically mouse behavioral testing.
+The unique trapezoidal design creates a space for animals to focus more on the screen ahead during rodent behavior testing.
 In addition, the Touch Panel operant training system contains infrared (IR) sensor technology to improve the accuracy with which the system can detect touch responses from mice and rats.
 Program anywhere between two-choice and five-choice tasks with the Touch Panel operant training system.
-It is extremely versatile and suitable for a wide range of learning and memory paradigms.
+It is extremely versatile and suitable for a wide range of learning and memory paradigms for rodent behavior.

 Now with Teleopto Wireless Optogenetics, you can use 2 channel pulse receivers enabling you with more flexibility over your experimental design.